PM Trudeau visits Liberia and Madagascar on first official visit to Africa | Metro News

 Share via Email

-OTTAWA — Prime Minister Justin Trudeau is getting back on an airplane tomorrow, this time to visit Africa for the first time since his Liberal government came to power last year.
+The global group of 80 governments and states from mainly French-speaking nations comprises many countries, including nearly a dozen in Africa, where sexual acts between same-sex couples are illegal.

+In others, including the host country of Madagascar, homosexuality is frowned upon or otherwise not tolerated.

-Trudeau will begin his visit to the continent on Thursday with a stop in Monrovia, Liberia, a West African country hit hard by the Ebola epidemic in recent years.
+Trudeau left Ottawa on Thursday en route to Monrovia, Liberia — a West African country that was hit hard by the Ebola epidemic in recent years.
+It marks Trudeau's first visit to the continent since becoming prime minister last year.

+The Liberal government plans to use the trip to highlight a promise of renewed engagement with Africa on international development assistance.
+With 31 of the members of la Francophonie hailing from the African continent, including several with associate and observer status, the summit offers an ideal setting for such talks.

+The speech by Trudeau, who is leading the Canadian delegation and will be attending plenary sessions at the summit, will also address the global fight against climate change and the empowerment of women and girls — a key international development priority for the Liberal government.

+The empowerment of women and girls will be the main message during the trip to Liberia, where Trudeau will meet Liberian President Ellen Johnson Sirleaf.

+The first woman elected head of state in Africa, Johnson Sirleaf and other women in Liberia have been recognized for their role in securing and maintaining peace following a brutal civil conflict.

-There, he will meet President Ellen Johnson Sirleaf, visit a local school and sit down with advocates of gender equality to discuss the role that women and girls can play in peace and security, both in Africa and around the world.
+Trudeau will also visit a local school and sit down with advocates of gender equality to discuss the role that women and girls can play in peace and security, both in Africa and around the world.

-Then he heads to Antananarivo, capital of the island nation of Madagascar, for the summit of la Francophonie, a global group of 80 mostly French-speaking nations and states that elected Michaelle Jean, the former Canadian governor general, to be its first female secretary-general in 2014.

-Trudeau plans to raise the issue of LGBTQ rights at the opening ceremonies on Saturday, an event that would include nations where homosexual activity is criminalized or otherwise looked down upon.
+Liberia, which is not part of la Francophonie, is another country where homosexual activity is illegal.

+When asked whether Trudeau plans to raise the issue with Johnson Sirleaf, one government official would only say that the prime minister raises human rights issues everywhere he goes.

 Editors' Picks